 Osteomyelitis is a severe bone infection.
-It can develop in any bone, but often involves the long bones, such as your arm and leg bones.
+It can develop in any bone, but often involves the long bones, such as your arm and leg bones, or the bones of the spine.
 Osteomyelitis is caused by different types of germs, such as bacteria or a fungus.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.